Eurofunk/sbom-license-plugin/README.md

 Store secrets in `~/.gradle/gradle.properties`, your CI secret store, or environment variables as noted below.
 The checklist assumes that the project is published through the Sonatype OSSRH infrastructure with token-based authentication (preferred) and falls back to legacy username/password credentials if necessary.
+When these credentials (and the signing keys described below) are absent, running `./gradlew publish` will skip the remote Sonatype repository and signing tasks so that local verification builds continue to succeed.

 - [ ] Confirm OSSRH project access
   - Sign in at <https://s01.oss.sonatype.org/> with the Sonatype account that owns the